nuxeh/url-bot-rs/README.md

 - `type` (string) is the type of database to use, e.g. `sqlite`.
 - `path` (string) is the path to a database file (for `sqlite`).

-If no configuration file exists at the expected location, a default-valued configuration file will be created.
+If no configuration file exists at the location specified with the `--conf` command line option, a default-valued configuration file will be created.

 An example configuration is provided as `example.config.toml` in this repository.

 ## Database